House to house collections

 Application evaluation process

-A check will be made as to the availability of the proposed collection dates and providing the above criteria is met a permit will be granted.
+A check will be made as to the availability of the proposed collection dates.
+Providing the above criteria is met, we will grant a permit.

 Fees